Sometimes becoming a mother or being pregnant isn't the way you expect it to be.

 - You can use it to talk about emotions that you feel uncomfortable talking with anyone else about, which can be a relief.

 - You can use it to figure out how you are going to get the right supports for you to enjoy being a mother.

-Your relationship with your baby is also a very powerful tool, which is why I use newborn observations and I am training in Video Interaction Guidance in order to support mothers to become more confident and less anxious.
+Your relationship with your baby is also a very powerful tool, which is why I use newborn observations and Video Interaction Guidance (VIG) in order to support mothers to become more confident and less anxious.

 As well as working with mothers directly, I have spoken on BBC Radio 4 Woman's Hour about Perinatal Anxiety, worked with the Scottish Government as part of their PlayTalkRead campaign and have spoken on STV Edinburgh about ways in which mothers can enjoy parenthood more.